 I will definitely be adding Rosy Thornton’s back catalogue to my wishlist — always exciting to discover another quality author in the women’s literature genre.

-* My receiving this title free for review purposes did not in anyway affect my ability to express my true and honest feelings about the novel.
+* My receiving this title free for review purposes did not affect my ability to express my true and honest feelings about the novel.